March 5, 2015, Long Island, New York, USA

 We the people have always struggled for survival, and we still do.

 I see it and feel it nearly everywhere I go.
 "The Jews own the stores, the Jews do not really work, all the Jews are bankers.
-The Jews talk down to others."
+The Jews own the real estate, The Jews talk down to others."

 And yet there is hope.
 The Purim story brings hope.